 Motorola demonstrated the first handheld phone in 1973.
 The brands vice-president Marty Cooper said: “Battery lifetime was 20 minutes, but that wasn’t really a big problem because you couldn’t hold that phone up for that long.”
 Even though Motorola kept producing various versions of its cellphone, they failed to see that customers wanted innovation in software rather than hardware.

 Clearly lacking market knowledge, Motorola’s new products in the early 2000s weren’t enough to grow the business.
 The products weren’t user-friendly and Motorola completely missed the movement to 3G.
 Essentially, Motorola didn’t implement 21st-century communication to its products, making it hard to compete with smartphones on the market.
 On August 2011 Motorola was acquired by Google.

-Motorola CEO Greg Brown states in an interview that “Failure was our fault, not economy.”
+On Motorola going out of business, CEO Greg Brown stated in an interview that “Failure was our fault, not economy.”